ewsdocker/alpine-nginx/README.md

 ## ewsdocker/alpine-nginx
-LibreOffice in a Debian container
+NGINX in an nimmis/alpine-micro Alpine Linux container
 ____

 ## ewsdocker/alpine-nginx Wiki

-Please visit the [**ewsdocker/alpine-nginx Wiki**](https://github.com/ewsdocker/alpine-nginx/wiki/QuickStart) for complete documentation of this docker image.
+Please visit the [**ewsdocker/alpine-nginx Wiki**](https://github.com/ewsdocker/alpine-nginx/wiki) for complete documentation of this docker image.
 ____

 ### About Docker Versions